YehOkiHub/CastleSeige/README.md

 If the time runs out, the player score is calculated.
 Depending on the score the user gets, they will will pickup a chest that contains a discount code.

-If 1 points are under player control
+If 1 capture point is nder player control
 +100

-If 2 points are under player control:
+If 2 capture points are under player control:
 +200

 If all 3 points are under player control: